18F/18f.gsa.gov/_posts/2018-07-26-what-we-learned-from-building-a-pool-of-agile-vendors.md

 all the buys and ensured that all packages contained transparent pre- and post-award procedures to set clear expectations and responsibilities.
-We experienced time and time again that the partnership between Agile BPA vendors, 18F, and our client agencies created the kind of trusted relationship required to build and deploy complicated software projects.
+We experienced time and time again that the partnership between Agile BPA vendors, 18F, and our partner agencies created the kind of trusted relationship required to build and deploy complicated software projects.